riagarg/sano-be-test/README.md

-# Sano Genetics Backend Engineer test
+# Sano Genetics Backend Engineer Test
 Thank you for taking the time to work of the Sano Genetics Backend Engineer test!

+Please fork this repo and ensure that **your forked repository is private**.
+To add your changes in your forked repository, please work on a branch other than master and submit a pull request from this branch to the master branch of your repository (**not our upstream repo**).
+This will allow us to see the changes clearly.
-Please ensure that you have forked this project ensuring your forked repository is private.
-Please add your work to the fork and open a Pull request with your changes.
-Use the PR description to describe any decisions you've made and anything else you feel is relevant.
+Use as many commits as you normally would and write a detailed description for the PR to describe any decisions you've made and anything else you feel is relevant.

-You should ideally aim to spend no longer than 3 hours on the tasks.
-If you can’t completely finish that’s not a problem - just explain what is left to do and how you would do it.
+Ideally, You should aim to spend no longer than 3 hours on the tasks.
+If you can’t completely finish it, that’s not a problem - just explain what is left to do and how you would do it.

-If due to time constraints you prefer to take some shortcuts or if you know that in a real world scenario you would implement a particular logic/code in a better way, please feel free to leave comments thoughout your code explaining your alternative approach.
+If, due to time constraints, you prefer to take some shortcuts, or if you know that in a real world scenario you would implement a particular logic/code in a better way, please feel free to leave comments thoughout your code explaining your alternative approach.

-Please fork the repository ensuring your forked repository is private.

 # Installation
 This project was created using Python 3.8.10.